 #1: You’ll Be Doing a Lot of Hosting

 Unlike most big out-of-state moves, people who tell you “I’ll come visit you in LA!” actually will.
-Even worse, they’ll often require you to brave the nightmarish traffic of LAX at the worst possible hour.
 New LA residents will learn real quickly how little out-of-towners realize about LA geography.
 You might live in Beverly Hills, but that doesn’t mean you’re available to pick your in-laws up at the airport at 6:30 PM.

 Just have them take an Uber from the airport.
 Speaking of which…

 #2: Public Transport Isn’t Great, but Uber Makes It Better!

 Los Angeles has an infamously difficult public transportation system.
 The buses, subways, and taxis are not nearly as efficient (or prevalent) as their East Coast siblings.
 However, thanks to Uber and other ride-sharing services, residents are finally able to taste the freedom of not owning a car.
 Ubers also make having a night out on the town a lot safer for drivers.

 You really can’t understand how LA distances work until you live here.
 A few years ago, Portlandia did a bit where out-of-towners from Portland attempted to walk through LA the way that they do in other cities.
 Spoiler alert: it really doesn’t work.
 GPS distances aren’t an accurate gauge of how long it will actually take you to get from A to B. It might “look” like a 10-minute distance to a New Yorker…but it’s more like 25 or 30 in LA.

 Our recommendation?
 Before you move, visit first and drive all the routes you’ll be taking when you live here.
 Getting a feel for the flow of traffic will make moving less jarring.